Afghan official: 94 ISIS fighters killed by 'mother of all bombs'

 The initial toll given by Afghan officials for Thursday's strike was 36.
 A statement released Friday through ISIS' media wing, Amaq News Agency, said none of the terror group's fighters were killed or injured.

 The GBU-43/B Massive Ordnance Air Blast Bomb (MOAB), nicknamed the "mother of all bombs" for its extraordinary force, was dropped at 7:32 p.m. local time Thursday, according to four US military officials with direct knowledge of the mission.
-A MOAB is a 30-foot-long GPS-guided munition.

 The strike targeted a network of fortified underground tunnels that ISIS had been using to stage attacks on government forces in Nangarhar province, near the Pakistan border.